-Day 6: Walk on Isla Del Sol - 3-4 hours.
-Motorboat to Isla de la Luna - 11⁄2 hours.
-Visit Temple of the Virgins.
+Day 6: Walk on Isla Del Sol, 4065m/13,337ft - 4-5 hours.
+Visit the ruins at Chincana.
+Motorboat to Yampupata - 30 minutes.
 Drive To Huatajata - 3 hours.

 Your objective is to reach the northwest end of the island where you can visit a sacred rock, which was worshipped as the birthplace of the first Incas: Manco Kapac and Mama Oclo, son and daughter of Viracocha.
 You will also have time to visit the ruins of Chincana.